Yankees beat Tigers 5-2 behind Soto's 3-run double to finish 3-game sweep with rain-shortened win

 The Yankees loaded the bases again but were unable to capitalize in a half-inning that took more than 30 minutes.
 Soto has 28 RBIs, most on the team.

-Victor González (2-1) retired the final batter in the top of the seventh.
+Victor González (2-1) retired the final batter in the top of the seventh for the win.
 Dennis Santana pitched a scoreless eighth for his second save.

 With players dodging raindrops for most of the afternoon, a tight pitchers' duel between left-handers lasted until the seventh, when Skubal and counterpart Nestor Cortes were both lifted.